zeke/promptmaker/README.md

 {medium} of {subject} {movement} by {artist}, {flavors}
 ```

-To exclude any of the above options from the generated prompt string, set them to `false`.
+To exclude any of the above options from the generated prompt string, set them to a falsy value, like `null` or `false`.

 ### `promptmaker.artists`